 What Constitutes a Marital Agreement?

 A marital agreement is a contract between a married couple that details how certain property or marital assets are going to be divided in the event of a divorce.
 If the parties have children, the agreement can lay out custody and visitation rights, child support, and spousal maintenance.
-It can also address how long the post-divorce spousal maintenance will occur.

 More than half of the divorces in Albany contain a stipulation and separation agreement that is incorporated into the divorce judgment.
 Most divorces do not go to any kind of trial – instead, the parties settle on some kind of agreement that they must abide by when separating.